tonyhan18/tonyhan18/README.md

 Although I was a poor college student in Cheonan, I dreamed of getting into a better university I used all my money and entered a university in Seoul area in just 8 months<br>
 <br>
-From the first semester of admission, I continue to live ina COVID-19 life and live inpoverty due to family circumstances<br>
+From the first semester of admission, I continue to live in a COVID-19 life and live inpoverty due to family circumstances<br>
-To Infinty and Beyond!
+But again, To Infinty and Beyond!
 To The Top TonyHan!<br>
 <br>
 ### I look forward to your kind cooperation.
 Thank you!<br>
 <br>